Opinion: Rediscovering NJ's Tradition of Healthcare Innovation

 Despite Gov. Chris Christie’s unmistakable animus toward Obamacare, New Jersey government is taking advantage of opportunities under the reform law to improve its health policy apparatus.
 For instance, New Jersey has accepted over $5 million to improve oversight and transparency of private health insurance premiums.
 Whether or not the administration elects to operate parts of the Health Insurance Exchange, the clearinghouse for coverage that will be launched later this year, its acceptance of nearly $9 million in grants for exchange planning and development will leave a legacy of better informed policy and government apparatus to facilitate coverage for New Jersey residents.

 Perhaps more important than accepting funding under the ACA, the Christie administration has moved forward on bold state initiatives to improve care and tackle rising costs.
-The
+The, approved by the federal government in October last year, represents the biggest change to the state’s largest health care program in a generation.

 The waiver involves innovative strategies to better manage care of some of the state’s sickest and highest-cost healthcare consumers.
 A year earlier, the Legislature enacted and the governor signed the, a path-breaking strategy to advance community-based care coordination modeled on the work of the Camden Coalition of Healthcare Providers.
 While implementation of this law has been complex (Medicaid is nothing if not complex), it should get underway this year.